- Application Periods

 Pell Grants are mailed to students in two checks per semester, and loan and SEOG checks are mailed once per semester.
 If a student is receiving a loan for one semester only, the loan will be mailed in two checks.
 Work-Study checks are mailed around the 10th of the month upon proper completion of a student time card.
 Work study students can set up direct deposit to receive their wages.

-Application materials are available in January for the following academic year.
+The Free Application for Federal Student Aid (FAFSA) and the CA DREAM ACT Applications are available online as early as October 1st for the following academic year.
 The priority filing date for Cal Grant is March 2nd and the priority filing date for FSEOG and Federal Work Study is April 15th.
 However, applications are accepted throughout the school year.

 Prospective students do not have to be accepted for admission to Mesa College to apply for financial aid.
 In fact, students should apply for aid as soon as the applications are available whether or not they have been admitted to the college.
 The application process for federal aid can take up to 12 weeks.
 Students must be enrolled in order to be paid any financial aid benefits.